 Cary Grant stars in this classic romantic comedy that also has hidden corpses, murderous old ladies, insane relatives, and a torturous criminal disfigured by plastic surgery.
 It’s all in good fun though, and it’s a blast to see Grant so comedically hammy.

-Writer-director Richard Dutcher’s underrated “Mormon murder mystery” is well acted and highly accessible to audiences not of our faith, using the culture and religion not to convert audiences, but to flavor the story.
+Writer-director Richard Dutcher’s underrated “Mormon murder mystery” is well acted and highly accessible to audiences of all faiths, using the culture and religion not to convert audiences, but to flavor the story.
 Tastefully (and effectively) leaves most of the violence to our imagination.
 In its examination of a once-peaceful small town torn apart by fear and mistrust, it feels totally real, making it truly scary and profoundly moving.

 I’ve never seen this, but have friends who swear by it.